bstarynk/helpcovid/README.md

 ## building

 Edit the `Makefile` then run `make`.
 Run the `./generate-config.py` script to generate the configuration details for the web server and the PostgreSQL server.
+That `./generate-config.py` script knows about the `--help` option.

 Subsequently run `make localtest0` to run the test web server, and point your browser to `http://localhost:8089/login` (replacing `http://localhost:8089` with the URL you had specified in the `./generate-config.py` script).